What is the Office of the Sport Integrity Commissioner (OSIC)?

 How does the OSIC administer complaints it receives?

-All complaints filed with the OSIC will be addressed in accordance with OSIC Policies and Procedures.
+All Complaints/Reports filed with the OSIC will be addressed in accordance with OSIC Policies and Procedures.

 You can find more information about the complaint management process here.